Determining modes for the 3D Navier-Stokes equations: Explicit estimates of the average determining wavenumber in terms of Kolmogorov's dissipation wavenumber

 We can now compare the average determining wavenumber with Kolmogorov's dissipation wavenumber, often defined as

 where $\varepsilon$ is the average energy dissipation rate

-and $\<\cdot \>$ is the time average.
-Then the above estimates on $\lb$ yield the following bound:
+and $\<\cdot \>$ denotes the time average.
+Then Lemma~\ref{l:simplebound} yields the following bound:

+However, in this argument we used Bernstein's inequalities that might not be sharp in a turbulent regime.
+The level of saturation of Bernstein's inequalities is measured by a parameter $d$, called the intermittency dimension (see \cite{CSint} where the notions of active regions, eddies, and intermittency are defined mathematically).
+The number of eddies at scale $\ell$ grows as

-However, in this argument we did not take into account that the classical definition of Kolmogorov's dissipation wavenumber assumes the absence of intermittency.
-In this case eddies occupy the whole region for each scale in the inertial range, and Bernstein's inequalities (used to estimate $\lb$) are not sharp.
-On the other hand, the presence of intermittency requires the following modification of the classical definition \eqref{eq:kd-classical}:
+The case $d=3$ corresponds to Kolmogorov's regime where eddies occupy the whole region for each scale in the inertial range.
+The other extreme case is $d=0$, where the number of eddies is of order one on all the scales, in which case Bernstein's inequalities are sharp.
+A recent DNS performed by Kaneda et al. \cite{kaneda} on the Earth Simulator suggests that $d \approx 2.7$.
+The presence of intermittency requires the following modification of the classical definition \eqref{eq:kd-classical}:

 where $d\in[0,3]$ is the intermittency dimension.
 This parameter is chosen so that

 This can be done since by Bernstein's inequality